-4. Amy G. v.
+- 4. Amy G. v.
 M.W.
-(2006) 142 Cal.App.4th 1: Father is married to Amy, but fathered a child (Nathan) with Kim during an extramarital relationship.
+(2006) 142 Cal.
+App.
+4th 1: Father is married to Amy, but fathered a child (Nathan) with Kim during an extramarital relationship.
 Kim was married to Steven, but they had separated at the time of Nathan's conception and remained separated at the time of Nathan's birth.
-According to father, Kim agreed to become pregnant to bear a child that he would raise with Amy; according to Kim, she was in a romantic relationship with father and expected that she and father would raise the child together.
+According to father, Kim agreed to become pregnant to bear a child that he would raise with Amy: according to Kim, she was in a romantic relationship with father and expected that she and father would raise the child together.
 Kim concealed her pregnancy from friends and colleagues in California, and went to Virginia to give birth to Nathan.
 When Nathan was one month old, father traveled to Virginia to get Nathan, and Kim signed paperwork giving him full custody of Nathan and agreeing to Amy's adoption of Nathan.
 Father returned to California with Nathan and all of Nathan's clothes, formula, diapers and toys.
 From then on, Nathan lived exclusively with father and Amy; however, three months after surrendering Nathan to father, Kim filed a petition to establish her maternity of Nathan and for custody and visitation.
 Amy argued that she was Nathan's presumed mother, since she had received him into her home and held him out as her own child from the time he was one month old, and also under the marital presumptions, since she was married to Nathan's father at the time of his conception and birth.
 HELD: Although courts have applied the paternity presumptions to women (in Karen C., Salvador M. and Elisa B.), in each of these cases there was no competing claim to be the child's second parent.
-Where both the child's biological mother and the child's biological father are asserting legal parentage, it is not appropriate to invoke a gender-neutral reading of the paternity presumptions - and particularly the marital presumption - to provide the child with another mother.

-5. V.S. v.
+Where both the child's biological mother and the child's biological father are asserting legal parentage, it is not appropriate to invoke a gender-neutral reading of the paternity presumptions - and particularly the marital presumption - to provide the child with another mother. - 5.
+V.S. v.
 M.L.
-(2013) 222 Cal.App.4th 730: Mother and V.S. were in a long distance intimate relationship, and mother became pregnant.
+(2013) 222 Cal.App.4th 730: Mother and V.S. were in a long-distance intimate relationship, and mother became pregnant.
 She initially agreed to marry V.S. but subsequently changed her mind.
 Instead, she married R.G. prior to the baby's birth, and the two of them entered their names on the baby's birth certificate based on the marital presumption of Family Code § 7611(a) and went on to raise the child together, along with R.G.'s two children from his prior marriage.
-When the baby was 8 months old, V.S. filed an action to establish paternity, and mother filed a motion to quash for lack of standing under Dawn D...
+When the baby was 8 months old, V.S. filed an action to establish paternity, and mother filed a motion to quash for lack of standing under Dawn D..
 The trial court dismissed V.S.'s action for lack of standing, and V.S. appealed.
 HELD: A 2010 amendment to Family Code § 7630(c) means that all alleged fathers now have standing to challenge the 7611(a) marital presumption even if the alleged father has never met the child.
-Note: The standing provisions for our UPA are codified in Family Code § 7630.
-7630(a) says that only the husband, the wife, the child or an adoption agency has standing to challenge the marital presumption.
-That statute has not been amended.
-However, a 2010 adoption bill amended 7630(c) - which used to say that where there is no presumed father an alleged father has standing to pursue a court action to establish his paternity - to simply say that an alleged father has standing to pursue a court action to establish paternity, regardless of whether or not there is a presumed father - thereby substantially overruling Dawn D..
-Legislation has been introduced in the state Assembly to correct this unintended change in the law.
+Note: The standing provisions of Family Code § 7630 can be confusing, as shown by this case.
+The holding of this case was statutorily overruled effective January 1, 2015, so once again an alleged father only has standing to pursue parentage if there is no presumed parent other than the natural mother.